s-emanuilov/Tucan-Eval/README.md

 # --- GPU / Performance Settings ---
 use_gpu: true
 load_in_4bit: true
-dtype: null # Auto-detects the best dtype
+dtype: bfloat16 # Use bfloat16 for optimal performance (recommended for Gemma-based models)
 batch_size: 1 # Number of samples to process simultaneously (default: 1)

 # --- System Prompt Template ---